vidulum/documentation/docs/getting-started/testnet.md

     --keyring-backend os
 ```

-Once that is done you should see your node listed here: https://explorers.vidulum.app/vidulum/staking
+Once that is done you should see your node listed in [Vidulum Explorer](https://explorers.vidulum.app/vidulumtestnet/staking)